nono6493/overlays/README.md

  	Arcade
 	* 3 Wonders (Capcom) - Based on the original cabinet bezel.
+	* Airwolf (Kyugo) - Based on the original cabinet bezel.
 	* Alien Storm (Sega) - Based on the original cabinet bezel.
 	* Alien Syndrome (Sega) - Based on the original cabinet bezel.
 	* Anteater (Tago) - Original includin elements from the cabinet marquee.